 Private Journeys / Public Signposts turns the camera on photographer Ans Westra.
 Dutch emigree Westra has captured iconic images of New Zealanders since the late 1950s, expressively observing Aotearoa societal changes, particularly Māori urban drift.
 This film explores her remarkable life and work, and includes commentary from family and friends, fellow photographers, and colleagues, as well as discussion of the Washday at the Pa controversy.
 Luit Bieringa, curator of Westra's retrospective photo exhibition, directed the film, his first.

-Denis Glover's poems are some of the most enduring in our literary tradition.
-"And Quardle oodle ardle wardle doodle" from The Magpies is probably New Zealand poetry's best known line.
-Glover (1912-1980) also established the first independent literary press (The Caxton Press).
-This documentary, directed by Bill de Friez, takes a candid look at the poet and reveals a larger than life figure ("a great drinker, a great womaniser, a great poet") connected to all the literary personalities of his day.
+Denis Glover's poems are some of the most enduring in New Zealand's literary tradition.
+"And Quardle oodle ardle wardle doodle" from The Magpies is probably the country's best known line of poetry.
+Glover also established the first independent literary press, The Caxton Press.
+Directed by Bill de Friez, this documentary makes a candid look at the poet, revealing a larger than life figure ("a great drinker, a great womaniser, a great poet") connected to all the literary personalities of his day.

 A documentary about the fashion industry in Dunedin - a city that seems to turn out more than its fair share of fashion designers.
 Made for TVNZ’s Artsville strand, the doco features designers Margi Robertson (NOM*d), Tanya Carlson (Carlson), Veronica Keucke (Keucke) and Juliet Fay (Aduki).
 Prominent fashion journalist (turned author) Stacy Gregg talks about how Dunedin is the source of the "dark intellectualism of New Zealand fashion".
 The southern styles are set to a soundtrack of Flying Nun bands, and there are excerpts from some classic Nun clips.